fourthperson/personality_api/README.md

 ## Demo

-I have hosted this API at https://perstestapi.iaklabs.com as the base URL
+API is hosted at https://perstestapi.iaklabs.com as the base URL

 ## Routes